 - Meal service will be altered to provide sufficient physical distancing between participants and groups (spacing or eating in shifts) or served in your meeting space.
+Groups will also be encouraged to eat their meals outside when weather permits.
 The dining hall will be cleaned and disinfected between each meal service.

 - Site activities such as high ropes, boating, archery, etc. will follow COVID-19 operational and cleaning guidelines developed by the corresponding industry leaders/associations.

 Meeting and sleeping facilities can be used at full capacity.

 Dining capacity may still be limited to allow for physical distancing which may result in groups needing to eat in shifts depending on size.